Home business ideas you can start with your skills

 Service-based home business ideas

 If you have professional skills, you can offer them to clients from the comfort of your home.
-These businesses typically have low startup costs and allow you to build on your existing expertise.
+Service-based businesses typically have low startup costs and let you build on your existing expertise.

 Freelancing